spoonapps/docs/doc/quick_start/tryit/tryit.md

 Images are the building blocks for everything in Spoonium.
 They serve as a base (read-only) filesystem and registry that your application will use while running in a container.

-We'll begin by pulling (downloading) an image from our remote registry, the [Spoonium Hub](http://spoonium.net/hub).
+We'll begin by pulling (downloading) an image from our remote registry, the Spoonium Hub.

 Let's start by pulling the **spoonbrew/scratch** image (named after the repository owner, **spoonbrew**, and the image name, **scratch**).
 The **scratch** image is completely empty and roughly equivalent to a freshly-installed, clean computer.

 ```
-# The `pull` command takes just a single parameter: the owner and name of the image.
+# The `pull` command takes just a single parameter: the owner/name of the image.
 > spoon pull spoonbrew/scratch

 # When the image has finished downloading, you will see `Pull complete`.